dsynkd/Chesser/README.md

 When a chessboard is focused, you can use left and right arrow keys for Previous/Next move commands.

 You can also use a hotkey for toggling the sidebar, which is configurable in the Obsidian hotkeys for this plugin.

+## Accessories

+This plugin comes with a few CSS classes you can use in your snippets to further customize the style.

+Move annotations in the sidebar have the following CSS classes:

+- `chess-move-annotation-brilliant`
+- `chess-move-annotation-great`
+- `chess-move-annotation-mistake`
+- `chess-move-annotation-inaccuracy`
+- `chess-move-annotation-blunder`
+- `chess-move-annotation-checkmate`

 ## License